popphp/docs/user_guide/pdfs.rst

 When adding a standard font to the document, you can add it and then reference it by name throughout the building of the PDF.
-For reference, there are constants available in the ``Pop\Pdf\Document\Font`` that have the correct standard font names stored in them as strings.
+For reference, there are constants available in the ``Pop\Pdf\Document\Font`` class that have the correct standard font names stored in them as strings.

 .. code-block:: php